 It's worth mentioning that you can download the whole tutorial as a PDF file to get back to it at any time, even when offline.

-Udacity offers interactive online courses aimed at advancing academic and vocational skills.
+Udacity offers interactive SQL online courses aimed at advancing academic and vocational skills.
 Although Udacity is profit-oriented, some courses are available for free.

 One of its free courses is “Intro to Relational Databases”, which provides the learner with the basics of SQL and database design.
 Since the course uses examples and programming exercises in Python, you’ll also get to know the Python API.
 For this reason, Python fundamentals are required.
 You don’t need any previous database experience since this course is an entry-level introduction to relational databases.

 The course consists of video lessons and each lesson includes a final quiz.
 The lessons are divided into four parts: